iiilannn9527/COAT-GNN/README.md

 python train_2.py
 ```

-then you can choose the training of the specified dataset according to the prompts.
+then you can choose the training of the specified dataset according to the prompts. train_1.py is used to train on the datasets PPBS and BCE, and train_2.py is used to train on the datasets GraphSet and DELPHI.

 ![QQ截图20250522175815](https://github.com/user-attachments/assets/8446b5a7-253a-4e3b-a8ba-6d08fd8c2294)